joe5saia/cooking_app/personal-recipe-app-spec.md

 - The system must support a **bootstrap** path to create the first user.

 **Bootstrap requirement:** On a fresh database, there must be a safe method to create the first user, such as:
-- A one-time CLI/admin command (`umami-api bootstrap-user ...`)
+- A one-time CLI/admin command (example: `cooking_app bootstrap-user --username ... --password ...` with `DATABASE_URL` set)
-- Or a guarded “bootstrap” endpoint enabled only when `users` table is empty and protected by a one-time secret in env (`UMAMI_BOOTSTRAP_SECRET`).
+- Or a guarded “bootstrap” endpoint enabled only when `users` table is empty and protected by a one-time secret in env (example: `COOKING_APP_BOOTSTRAP_SECRET`).

 Recommendation: implement a CLI for bootstrap to avoid any long-lived web bootstrap endpoint.